Community Notes

 A Local Guide to Chirripó: Blaine Villarevia Vargas

-A guide with deep roots in the Chirripó trail culture, Blaine helps people experience these mountains with patience, strength, and real local knowledge.
+A guide with deep roots in the local Chirripó culture, Blaine helps people experience these mountains with patience, strength, and real local knowledge.

 April 14, 20264C

-Blaine Villarevia Vargas is one of those mountain men you feel better with the moment you meet him.
+Blaine Villarevia Vargas is the type of person you feel as ease with the moment you meet him.
 He guides in the Chirripó region from the community of Herradura de Rivas, Pérez Zeledón, and he has crossed Cerro Urán and Cerro Chirripó more than 500 times.
-That kind of number tells you something, but what matters even more is the way he carries that experience, steady, patient, and attentive to the people with him.
+While that number tells you something, what matters even more is the way he carries that experience, steady, patient, and attentive to the people with him.

-He grew up in that trail culture.
 Blaine has been climbing since he was a boy with his father Rafael, and his uncle Teo was one of the first winners of the Carrera Chirripó.
-So when he walks those high routes, he is not just following a path.
-He is carrying family knowledge, local memory, weather sense, pacing, and all the little decisions that keep people safe in the mountains.
+When he guides others through these mountains he is not just following a path, he is carrying family knowledge, local memory, weather sense, pacing, and all the little decisions that keep people safe in the mountains.

 Cerro Uran on hike with Blaine